Rsotolongo77/liri-node-app-/README.md

 # LIRI-node js-app

 ## LIRI is a node js app that makes API calls, and returns the relevant data from the users command line inputs.
-The app is useful in that it get's information on songs, movies, and current concerts available for a particular artist.
+The app is useful by getting information for the user on songs, movies, and current concerts available for a particular artist.

 ### Technologies used:
 * node js